 USDA Hardiness Zone

-Andropogon ternarius Black Mountain #3 (bluish-green to red; white tufts) NEW 2020!
+Andropogon ternarius Black Mountain #1 (blue-grn to red; white tufts) (NATIVE)

 Characteristics & Attributes